Princess Wencheng: In literature

+In legends

+The seated statue of Sakyamuni brought by Princess Wencheng is enshrined in the Jokhang.

 According to legend, Rishan and Yueshan (Riyue Mountain) were transformed by the precious mirror of Princess Wencheng.
 Princess Wencheng walked to the dividing line between Tang and Tubo, and threw the Sun and Moon Mirror given by her parents behind her to cut off the endless thoughts of her relatives.

 Legend has it that when Princess Wencheng and her party went to Lhasa by way of Chaya, they made a short stop in the beautiful Renda.
 In order to commemorate this place that made the princess feel relaxed and happy, the princess showed 9 Buddha statues including the Great Sun Tathagata on the Danma Cliff with her extraordinary good fortune and merit.
 The princess also plans to build a temple here.
 However, although there are towering mountains in this area, there is not a single tree.
 The princess used her magic power, just like Sun Wukong, the great sage of the sky, pulling out a few hairs from her head and blowing it on the mountain.
 On the cliff rock, a large forest miraculously grows.
 So the local people cut down the trees and built the Renda Hall.
 At the same time, the princess also taught the locals to open up wasteland and farm fields, divert water for irrigation, and use water mills.
 Later, the local people regarded the statue of Renda as a magical creation of Princess Wencheng, and regarded it as a sacred place.
 Good men and women from far and near came to the Renda Hall to worship the Buddha, burn incense and kowtow, to pray for peace in the world, good weather and happiness for the people.

-In Chinese literature

-In the first narrative, which is from Chinese classical literature, Princess Wencheng was treated as an insignificant figure and the text paid much more attention to the ceremony of the “peace-making marriage” than to the princess's individual traits.
-In the second narrative, which is from Tibetan ancient literature, the princess was portrayed as the incarnation of “Green Tara”, a tantric deity in Tibetan Buddhism, and supposedly possessed goddess qualities and magical powers.
-The third narrative, which was shaped by the nationalist discourse during the first part of the 20th century, depicted a new image of Princess Wencheng, gradually transforming her into a “transmitter of technology.”

-In popular culture
+Modern culture

-Since the 2000s, the Chinese state has been presenting an opera in Tibet which tells the story of Princess Wencheng.
-According to some observers, this opera whitewashes Tibet's history and its historical relationship with China.
+Since the 2000s, the Chinese state has been presenting an opera in Lhasa which features Princess Wencheng.
+The opera is presented 180 times a year, both in a theatre or outside on a plaza.
+According to many observers, the opera misrepresents Tibetan Buddhism, the Tibetan Empire era, and Tibet's historically independent relationship with China.

 The work "Princess Wencheng" was written by Zhang Minghe, a famous Chinese lyricist.
-From when Princess Wencheng first entered the Tibetan area to the life of the Tibetan people, to her being praised and sung by the Tibetan people.
+From when Princess Wencheng first entered Tibet to the life of the Tibetan people, to her being praised and sung by the Tibetan people.